 Finally, no long work day is complete without snacks.
 Think trail mix, fruit, or snack bars.

+I hope this gives you good starting point how to eat vegan while traveling.
 What are your favorite vegan options when you’re eating out of a hotel refrigerator?